SapirNahmany/Association-rule-learning-algorithm/README.md

-# Big Data Aמalytics - Associative-Rule
+# Big Data Analytics - Associative-Rule

 Implementation of a rule based machine learning algorithm, a weakened version of Associative rule learning algorithm.
 (similar to google feature of related searches)